codetojoy/PrinceEdwardIsland/flags/Flags.md

 At the Remembrance Day ceremony in Charlottetown on November 11, 2016, there were eleven flag-bearers.
 For several years, I have wanted to learn more about these flags, as some are not familiar (to me).

 This is page is intended as a modest tribute to men and women who serve (and have served) our country.
-(If there is an error, please email codetojoy @t gmail com)
+(If there is an error, please email codetojoy @t gmail com).

+*Error #1: after posting to Twitter, I realized that, of course, the flag of Prince Edward Island was present (but not shown here).
+My count may be off.*

 #### Can you guess these flags? (click on image for answer)